discorgento/module-migrations/README.md

 Probably you already heard about [data patches](https://developer.adobe.com/commerce/php/development/components/declarative-schema/patches/), the Magento way of writing database migrations (at least I hope so; you're not redoing those changes manually in each environment, right?
 [Right](https://i.imgflip.com/4/5c7lwq.jpg)?).
 But as always with Magento things, they are just too ridiculously verbose to write without checking the docs every single time.

-Well, what if I say that it can be really, _really_ simplified?
+What if I say that it can be really, _really_ simplified?
 ![FMAB Sloth](docs/such-a-pain.gif)

 ## Install 🔧